Life on Titan: Cell membranes

 A hypothetical cell membrane capable of functioning in liquid methane was modeled in February 2015.
 The proposed chemical base for these membranes is acrylonitrile, which has been detected on Titan.
 Called an "azotosome" ('nitrogen body'), formed from "azoto", Greek for nitrogen, and "soma", Greek for body, it lacks the phosphorus and oxygen found in phospholipids on Earth but contains nitrogen.
 Despite the very different chemical structure and external environment, its properties are surprisingly similar, including autoformation of sheets, flexibility, stability, and other properties.

-According to computer simulations azotosomes could not form under the weather conditions found on Titan.
+According to computer simulation in 2020 by the Rahm group, azotosomes could not form under the conditions in Titan lakes due to thermodynamic barriers.
+In 2025, a new mechanism to overcome these barriers was proposed by astrobiologists Christian Mayer and Conor Nixon based on interaction between small mist droplets and the surface of methane lakes.
+At present, azotosome formation remains speculative without laboratory demonstration of their existence.

-An analysis of Cassini data, completed in 2017, confirmed substantial amounts of acrylonitrile in Titan's atmosphere.
+An analysis of ALMA data, completed in 2017, confirmed substantial amounts of acrylonitrile in Titan's atmosphere.

 Comparative habitability

 In order to assess the likelihood of finding any sort of life on various planets and moons, Dirk Schulze-Makuch and other scientists have developed a planetary habitability index which takes into account factors including characteristics of the surface and atmosphere, availability of energy, solvents and organic compounds.
 Using this index, based on data available in late 2011, the model suggests that Titan has the highest current habitability rating of any known world, other than Earth.